 Statistics is fundamental in data science for analyzing data and making predictions.
 It covers descriptive statistics, inferential statistics, hypothesis testing, and various statistical models and methods.

 Cloud Computing provides scalable resources for storing, processing, and analyzing large datasets in data science.
-Services like AWS, Google Cloud, and Azure offer platforms for deploying machine learning models and big data processing.
+Services like AWS, Google Cloud, and Azure offer platforms for deploying machine learning models.

 EDA is the process of analyzing datasets to summarize their main characteristics, often using visual methods.
 It's a critical step before formal modeling commences, helping to uncover patterns, anomalies, and relationships.